|

 Mary Somerville House

-is situated between the High Street and Old
+is between the High Street and Old Parish

-Parish Church, a short walk up Kirkgate, on
+Church, a short walk up Kirkgate, on Somerville

-Somerville Square.
-Mary lived here form a child
+Square.
+Mary lived here from a child to young

 Astronomer.
 You cannot enter the house, just